The new generation lunar gravitational wave detectors: sky map resolution and joint analysis: Methods

 \subsection{Lunar detector orbit and detector tensor}

-To calculate the detector tensor, it is necessary to determine the orbital equations of each detector (test mass) in CIGO.
-We adopt a heliocentric-ecliptic coordinate system (Fig. 1), centered at the solar system barycenter with the x axis pointing toward the vernal equinox, the z axis normal to the ecliptic plane, and the y axis completing the right-handed triad.
+To calculate the detector tensor, it is necessary to determine the orbital equations of each station in CIGO.
+We adopt a heliocentric-ecliptic coordinate system (Fig. 8), with the x axis pointing toward the vernal equinox, the y axis completing the right-handed triad, and the z axis normal to the ecliptic plane.
 The n-th detector position can be decomposed as

-where $\vec{r}_E(t)$ represents the position vector of the Earth in the heliocenter frame, $\vec{r}_M(t)$ represents the position vector of the Moon relative to Earth, and $\vec{r}'_n(t)$ represents the position vector of the detector $n$, where $n \in \{1,2,3\}$.$\vec{\epsilon}_n(t)$ is the high order perturbations correction to the orbits from the moon, the Earth, the Sun, other planets (mostly Jupiter), etc \cite{hu2018fundamentals}.
+where $\vec{r}_E(t)$ represents the position vector of the Earth in the heliocenteric frame, $\vec{r}_M(t)$ represents the position vector of the Moon relative to Earth, and $\vec{r}'_n(t)$ represents the position vector of the detector $n$ relative to the Moon, where $n \in \{1,2,3\}$.$\vec{\epsilon}_n(t)$ is the high order perturbations correction to the orbits from the moon, the Earth, the Sun, other planets (mostly Jupiter), etc \cite{hu2018fundamentals}.

 The position vector of the $n$-th detector is given by